-Vasectomy is for life.
+- Vasectomy is for life.
 After vasectomy, you can no longer get a person pregnant.
-If you may want children someday, vasectomy is not a good choice.
-A surgical procedure does exist to reverse vasectomy; but this operation, "vasovasostomy," costs a lot and does not always work.
-On average, only half of couples that try having children after reversal do have a child.
-We do not do reversals.
-For information about this, we can refer you to a urologist who does reversals.
+If you may want children someday, vasectomy is not a good choice. - A surgical procedure does exist to reverse vasectomy; but this operation, "vasovasostomy," costs a lot and does not always work.
+On average, only half of those that try getting pregnant after their partner has a reversal do get pregnant.